Hôtel de Besenval: The baron's fatal decision and the beginning of the French Revolution

 The baron was convinced that his actions had prevented a civil war.
 However, not everyone saw it that way.
 On the part of the aristocrats, the baron was heavily criticised for his behavior.
 François-Emmanuel Guignard, Comte de Saint-Priest, was furious and accused the baron of incompetence.
-In his memoirs he wrote contemptuously: "A dozen battalions of foreign troops stationed on the Champ de Mars and a few regiments of cavalry were available to the Baron de Besenval, Swiss Lieutenant-Général and Commandant en chef of Paris.
-Besenval didn't show up, didn't give orders and locked himself in his house for fear that people might come and loot it."
-And Antoine de Rivarol wrote similarly sarcastically: "The Baron de Besenval, Swiss Lieutenant-Général, hid [in his house] and let Les Invalides be taken because he was afraid that if the rioting became too widespread, they would pillage his nearby house in which he had just had an entire room redesigned [the new dining room] and charming baths installed [the nymphaeum].
-These are the kind of men who served the king!"
+In his memoirs he wrote contemptuously: "A dozen battalions of foreign troops, stationed upon the Champ de Mars, together with several regiments of cavalry, were at the disposal of the Baron de Besenval, Swiss Lieutenant-Général and Commandant en chef of Paris.
+Besenval, however, neither appeared nor issued any orders; instead, he shut himself up in his house, from an apprehension lest it should be attacked and pillaged."
+And Antoine de Rivarol wrote similarly sarcastically: "The Baron de Besenval, Swiss Lieutenant-Général, kept himself shut up in his house and suffered Les Invalides to be seized, through fear that, should the disorder become general, his own dwelling, situated close at hand, might be pillaged.
+He had but lately caused an entire apartment to be refitted there [the new dining room], together with a bathing apartment of much elegance [the nymphaeum].
+Such were the men by whom the king was served!"

-14 July 1789: The Baron de Besenval's troops in the courtyard of the École militaire on the Champ de Mars, consisting of the Swiss Regiments de Diesbach, de Châteauvieux, and de Salis-Samade as well as the French hussar regiments de Berchény and de Chamborant.
-After the looting of Les Invalides and the Taking of the Bastille on 14 July 1789 by the revolutionaries, the baron's troops hastily withdrew on the night of 14 to 15 July.
+14 July 1789: The Baron de Besenval's troops in the courtyard of the École militaire on the Champ de Mars, consisting of the Swiss Regiments de Diesbach, de Châteauvieux and de Salis-Samade, the latter was the regiment in which Victor von Gibelin and Ludwig von Flüe served at that time, as well as the French Hussar Regiments de Berchény and de Chamborant.
+After the looting of Les Invalides and the Taking of the Bastille on 14 July 1789 by the revolutionaries, the baron's troops hastily withdrew on the night of 14 to 15 July, as the revolutionary Michel Mandar had emphatically recommended to the baron in conversation a few hours earlier.

 This incident has since been considered the beginning of the French Revolution.

-King Louis XVI first learned of the Taking of the Bastille only the next morning from the Duc de la Rochefoucauld-Liancourt.
+It is said that King Louis XVI did not learn of the Taking of the Bastille until the next morning, when the Duc de la Rochefoucauld-Liancourt informed him.
 "Is it a revolt?" asked the king.
-The duc replied: "No Sire, it's not a revolt; it's a revolution."
+"No Sire," returned the duc; "this is no revolt – it is a revolution."

+Back in Versailles, Pierre Victor de Besenval was the first to inform the king, on the morning of 15 July, of the true extent of the events in Paris in all their details, drawing on his own first-hand observations.

 Excerpt from the publication of the letter of the National Constituent Assembly to Jacques Necker, dated 16 July 1789, asking him to resume his duties as Finance Minister.
 This letter was attached to the king's personal letter and ended: La Nation, son Roi & ses Représentants vous attendent, signed by: Jean Georges Lefranc de Pompignan, Archevêque de Vienne, Président, Trophime-Gérard, Comte de Lally et Baron de Tollendal, Secrétaire, Jean Joseph Mounier, Secrétaire.